4 Ways To Get A Green Card On Your Own

 2. The EB2 National Interest Waiver

-Another self-petitioning green card option is the EB2 National Interest Waiver (NIW).
+Another self-petitioning option to consider when researching how to get a green card is the EB2 National Interest Waiver (NIW).
 The EB2 NIW is for someone that will be coming to the United States to work in a field that is in the national interest.
 Foreign nationals seeking a “national interest waiver” fall under the EB2 classification.
 A foreign individual seeking a national interest waiver (NIW) is essentially asking that USCIS waive the following requirements: 1) that the NIW applicant have a job offer from an employer; and 2) that the employer get an approved labor certification.
 These two requirements are typically required of certain other employment-based classifications such as EB2 and EB3

 The basis for why the national interest waiver exists is because it is in the best interest of the U.S. for the job offer and labor certificate requirements to be waived.
 NIWs are typically granted to those who have exceptional ability and whose employment in the U.S. would greatly benefit the nation.
 Unlike EB2s based on advanced degree or exceptional ability, individuals seeking a NIW do not need a U.S. employer/sponsor, but rather can petition for the EB2 visa on their own behalf.